Kairos-T/noted/_posts/2024-05-26-Content-Identification.md

 ## Available actions for URL Filtering

-- alert: Allows the user to access the website but adds an alert to the URL Filtering log
+- **alert**: Allows the user to access the website but adds an alert to the URL Filtering log
-- allow: Allows the user to access the website; no log or user message is generated.
+- **allow**: Allows the user to access the website; no log or user message is generated.
-- block: Traffic is blocked, a block log entry is added to the URL Filtering log, and a response page is sent to the user’s browser.
+- **block**: Traffic is blocked, a block log entry is added to the URL Filtering log, and a response page is sent to the user’s browser.
-- continue: A response page is sent to the user’s browser that prompts the user to click Continue to proceed and logs the action to the URL - Filtering log.
+- **continue**: A response page is sent to the user’s browser that prompts the user to click Continue to proceed and logs the action to the URL - Filtering log.
 The “log” action is recorded as “block-continue” when the response page is generated and is changed to “continue” if the user clicks Continue.
-- override: A response page is sent to the user’s browser that prompts the user for the administrator-defined override password and the firewall logs the action to the URL Filtering log.
+- **override**: A response page is sent to the user’s browser that prompts the user for the administrator-defined override password and the firewall logs the action to the URL Filtering log.
-- none: (for a custom URL category only) Allows the firewall to inherit the URL Filtering category assignment from the URL database vendor
+- **none**: (for a custom URL category only) Allows the firewall to inherit the URL Filtering category assignment from the URL database vendor